-Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable for either or both purposes below: • Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
+Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable to: Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
 Cascade DX2 sensor package(s).
 See Cascading DX2 Sensor Packages (on page 17).
 2 Two pairs of termination points Connect two discrete detectors/switches.
 6 Two LEDs Indicate two channels' status.